The influence of Pythagoras in mathematics and philosophy remains strong today, as do the mysteries surrounding the great Greek philosopher.

 According to the oracle at Delphi, Pythagoras would tell the truth in his life.
 The Pythian oracle also proclaimed that he would benefit humanity.

 According to ancient texts, Pythagoras had a golden thigh and many believed he was a divine demon.
-To ancient Greeks, the word demon did not have the same meaning as Christians used it.
+To ancient Greeks, the word demon did not have the same meaning as it has to Christians.
 A demon was a divine entity mediating between gods and humans.

 Around 530 BC the Greek philosopher traveled to Croton (today’s Crotone) in southern Italy and founded a school.
 The Pythagoras’ schools initiates were sworn to secrecy and lived a communal, ascetic life.